elau0303/data-analysis-jobs/README.md

  5. What are the optimal skills a person should spend the most time in developing
  6. What are the top-paying jobs in New York City specifically?
  7. What are the most in-demand skills that jobs are looking for in New York City?
+ 8. Which months had the most job-postings and which months had the least job-postings?
+ 9. What is the most demanded skill in each month?

 # Tools/Technologies Used
  - **SQL**